nicolaxrossi/heuristic_agent/README.md

 # Heuristic Agent
-AI module 1 course - homework 1.
+AI 1 course - homework 1.
 The objective was te develop agents able to play a single-player game (heuristic search) and a multi-player, zero-sum, perfect-information game (adversarial search) and to evaluate how different algorithms and heuristics can affect the agents' behaviour.

 This repo contains:
 * a report (theoretical framework, notes on formal aspects of agents, experiments and results)